 - LabVIEW-Use the serial interface programmatically, through calls to the NI-IMAQ driver using the IMAQ Serial Write and IMAQ Serial Read VIs.
-Go to <LabVIEW>\vi.lib\vision\driver\ imaqll.llb to access these files. - C-Use the serial interface programmatically, through calls to the NI-IMAQ driver using imgSessionSerialWrite and imgSessionSerialRead.
+Go to <LabVIEW>\vi.lib\vision\driver\imagl1.llb to access these files. - C-Use the serial interface programmatically, through calls to the NI-IMAQ driver using imgSessionSerialWrite and imgSessionSerialRead.

-Note IMAQ Serial Read, IMAQ Serial Write, clsercon.exe, imgSessionSerialRead, and imgSessionSerialWrite are used for directly accessing the NI 1426 serial port and are not required for most users.
+Note clsercon.exe, IMAQ Serial Write, IMAQ Serial Read, imgSessionSerialWrite, and imgSessionSerialRead are used for directly accessing the NI 1428 serial port and are not required for most users.

 National Instruments also fully supports the recommended serial API described in the Specifications of the Camera Link Interface Standard for Digital Cameras and Frame Grabbers manual.
-This manual is available on several websites, including the Automated Image Association Web site at www.machinevisiononline.org.